Oblyvion/our_http_server/Server/README_Server.md

 _Abgelehnt_

-{success: false, msg: 'No other users found.', err: err}
+{success: false, msg: 'No other users found.
+You have to invite more of your friends. ', err: err}

 **Headers:**